LauraBreimann/smFISH_neuron_analysis/README.md

  ### 3. Mask refinement and area detection using Fiji

 Use the ```creating_mask.ijm``` to create binary masks from the Ilastik segmentation.
 Using the paintbrush tool, the segmentation can be corrected to remove small background signals or neighbouring cells by coloring them in white (with a value of 0).
 Small corrections on the masks can be perfromed using black (with a value of 1).
-Additionally, the separation of soma and neurite can be done with the brush and ```Image Calculator``` tool.
+Additionally, the separation of soma and neurite can be done with the brush and ```Image Calculator``` tool in Fiji.

   <img src="https://github.com/LauraBreimann/smFISH_neuron_analysis/blob/main/screenshots/mask_total_neuron.png" alt="Binary mask of the full neuron" width="250">